acemod/ACE3/documentation/feature/aircraft.md

 - AP rockets have less splash damage.

 ### 1.3 Missile lock warnings
-Adds missile-lock warning systems to helicopters and planes based on the various real life capabilities.
+Adds missile-lock warning systems to helicopters and planes based on the equivalent real life capabilities.

 ### 1.4 Semi-automatic flare mode
 Adds the semi-automatic flare mode known from Arma 2.
-The key to switch the mode still exists in Arma 3's key settings, but is unused.
+The key to switch modes existed in Arma 3's key settings, but wasn't operational until now.

 ### 1.5 Ejecting from pilot and copilot seats
 Pilots and copilots of all helicopters can now eject.